 The inferior turbinate are structures that line your nasal passages and naturally humidify the air you breathe.
 However, they can cause symptoms of obstruction and congestion.
 This is sometimes addressed with a procedure to reduce their size for symptom improvement.
 The procedure is called a submucous turbinoplasty.
 It uses a minimally invasive device that shrinks the tissues and makes more room in the breathing passages.
 This procedure can be done in the office or in the operating room in conjunction with other nasal procedures.

 The nasal valve is the nostril area of the nose that may be either narrowed or collapsed when breathing.
-There are multiple technical ways to repair this area but in general include placement of cartilage grafts from your septum to open the area, release of scar tissue, or even use of low-profile implants (Latera).
+There are multiple technical ways to repair this area but in general include placement of cartilage grafts from your septum to open the area, release of scar tissue, or even the use of low-profile implants (Latera).
 It’s usually done in the operating room in conjunction with other nasal procedures but sometimes can be done in the office.
 Depending on your specific case, your facial procedure may vary.
 However, a nasal valve repair commonly begins with anesthesia and is performed in under 30 minutes.

 Rhinoplasty